 One of the best things about spending my summers at an overnight camp is the staff.
-Of course the campers are fun (that’s a given) and we live on a lake (nice) but the staff—well, there’s nothing like being around a bunch of people in their 20’s.
+Of course the campers are fun (obviously) and we live on a lake (nice) but the staff—well, there’s nothing like being around a bunch of people in their 20’s.
 At home we don‘t see much of that age group.
 They‘re mostly working or at college.
-But when camp time rolls around, our lives are inundated with Generation Y and I love it.
+But when camp time rolls around, our lives are inundated with millenials, and I love it.

 I’m not really sure how that happened.

 I’m old enough to be their mom, but I could never be their mom.
 I’m not there yet.
 I’m still telling my kids to wash their hands after they pee.
 How in the hell could I be a mom to a freakin’ 21 year old?
 I still think I’m 21!
-If it’s true that you “grow with your kids” (and I don’t know if that’s true or not, I just made it up right now) but if it is true, that is very good news for me because my kids are still little.
+If it’s true that you “grow with your kids” (and I don’t know if that’s true or not, I just made it up right now) then that is very good news for me because my kids are still little.

-I am currently in a good place in my life so I don’t mind that I‘m getting older (outside of the fact that my back hurts all the time and my forehead has more lines than a legal pad) but for the most part, I don’t mind.
+I don’t really mind that I‘m getting older (outside of the fact that my back hurts all the time and my forehead has more lines than a legal pad) but for the most part, I don’t mind.
 What’s more, I still remember my past lives—especially my 20’s.

 Sure, the styles have changed, the music is different, and the world is more technologically advanced—but on balance, things really haven’t changed all that much: Kids still get tattoos in places that are going to look scary when they’re 70, “Beer Goggles“ still have the same prescription, and the girls all have “a very serious boyfriend” until someone hotter comes along.

-The counselors here are fun because they are also (from what I can see) loving their 20’s.That makes me happy.
+Camp counselors are fun because they are also (from what I can see) loving their 20’s.That makes me happy.
 I want everyone to love their 20’s.
 It’s such a fun time.
 You’re in this sort of unsteady place of “elongated childhood.”
-You’re not quite an adult (but you think you are) yet you’re no longer a child.
-You don’t have to completely commit to anything because time is on your side, but if you do commit, and you bail, that speaks volumes so hopefully you overcome that kind of behavior because this is when you start to build character.
+You’re not quite an adult (but you think you are), yet you’re no longer a child.
+You don’t have to completely commit to anything because time is on your side, but if you do commit, and you bail, that speaks volumes because your 20’s is when you start to build character.

 I remember my 20’s as a time when I didn’t need a lot to make me happy.
 I needed my friends, “Stupid Movie Night,” and a Bill Knapps cake for my birthday.
 My needs were very simple.